A Guide to Selecting the Right Coverage for Your Overseas Trip

 Our recommended standalone medical evacuation and repatriation plan, Medjet, provides the additional protection you need without any unnecessary extras.

-- All-Expenses-Paid Air Medical Transport in the U.S. as well as Internationally
+- All-Expenses-Paid Air Medical Transport in the U.S. and Internationally

 Adventure Sports Insurance

-Adventure sports insurance is a specialized form of travel medical insurance that covers injuries and emergencies resulting from high-risk activities, such as off-piste skiing and deep-sea scuba diving.
+Adventure sports insurance is a specialized form of travel medical insurance that covers medical bills for injuries and emergencies resulting from high-risk activities, such as off-piste skiing and deep-sea scuba diving.

 If your trip involves adventurous activities or high-risk sports, make sure the plan you purchase covers them.
 Many travel plans offer adventure sports coverage as an optional add-on, while others include it in their standard benefits.